 Android Studio Project Structure

-To verify your settings in Android Studio, navigate to File > Project Structure > SDK Location.
-If you do not have a project loaded, navigate to Configure > Project Defaults > Project Structure > SDK Location.
+To verify your settings in Android Studio, navigate to File > Other Settings > Default Project Structure > Android SDK Location.
+If you do not have a project loaded, navigate to Configure > Default Project Structure > Android SDK Location.